Neural Fields as World Models: Results

 \subsection{Experiment 3: Emergent Body-Selective Encoding}

-Body schema, the implicit representation of one's own body that enables coordinated action, has long been studied as a distinct cognitive capacity \citep{gallagher2005body}.
-Here we find that a computational precursor to body schema can emerge as a byproduct of visuomotor prediction.
-The motor-gated architecture does not encode body versus world explicitly, it encodes what moves contingently with motor commands.
-That this corresponds to the body is discovered, not assumed.
+Body schema, the implicit representation of one's own body that enables coordinated action, is studied as a distinct cognitive capacity \citep{gallagher2005body}.
+In the arm model, a computational precursor to body schema emerges as a byproduct of visuomotor prediction.
+The motor-gated architecture supplies action-modulated channels but does not specify which pixels represent the body or where selectivity should emerge; arm-versus-ball localization is measured only after training.
 The finding provides computational support for developmental theories proposing that infants discover their bodies through sensorimotor contingencies \citep{bahrick1995intermodal, rochat1998self}.
 Using the arm world model, we compare motor-gated channel activity over the arm versus the ball, normalized by reconstruction activity.

 Reciprocal (R) motor channels, which control joint movement direction, show significant arm selectivity (Figure~\ref{fig:body_schema}): shoulder R median selectivity = \bodySchemaShoulderRSelectivityMedian{} (\bodySchemaShoulderRTestPFormatted); elbow R median = \bodySchemaElbowRSelectivityMedian{} (\bodySchemaElbowRTestPFormatted).
 These channels are approximately $2\times$ more active over the arm than reconstruction alone would require.
 Co-contraction (C) channels show no significant selectivity (shoulder C: \bodySchemaShoulderCTestPFormatted; elbow C: \bodySchemaElbowCTestPFormatted).